 “I am optimistic that Montenegro is on the right track.
 I wish for it to move fast along this track, and the MFIC will always try to be a partner that aims to speed up the positive trends,” says Christoph Schoen, MFIC President and Chairman of the MFIC Board of Directors, and CEO of Addiko bank.

-Our interlocutor believes that the Government of Montenegro has made considerable progress on reforms, but he also points out practises that are hindering the process of establishing a fully-functional market economy.
+Our interlocutor believes that the Government of Montenegro has made considerable progress on reforms, but he also points out practices that are hindering the process of establishing a fully-functional market economy.

 The previous two years have been challenging for the Government of Montenegro in terms of maintaining macroeconomic stability and the pace of public investments.
 How has this period been perceived by the business sector?